 Using a hand-held cell phone while driving on base is now prohibited.
 Violators will receive a citation.

 Required Seat Belt Use

-Everyone driving on Nellis AFB, Creech AFB, and the Nevada Test and Training Range, and all vehicle passengers, must wear seat belts.
+All drivers and passengers driving on Nellis AFB and Creech AFB, must wear seat belts.
 Failure to comply will result in the following: